carlospramalheira/covid19/README.md

     "mortality_rate": mortailty rate = deaths * 100.000 / population

-    "*_new": any variable with this ending has a count of daily new cases "*_cum": any variable with this ending has a cumulative sum of known cases to date "*_pct": any variable with this ending is a percentual change from the previous day
+    "*_new": any variable with this ending has a count of daily new cases "*_pct": any variable with this ending is a percentual change from the previous day

     "days": number of days from the diagnosis of the first COVID-19 case